 The 2016 work program is primarily focused on advancing the development plans associated with the discovered South Lokichar Basin in Kenya.
-The results of the Company's recently published assessment of contingent resources in the South Lokichar Basin highlights the considerable resource potential within the Basin.
+The Company's assessment of contingent resources in the South Lokichar Basin highlights the considerable resource potential within the Basin.
 The work program includes; continuing studies to support reservoir modelling, additional core analysis, petrophysical analysis, and advancement of the development plans associated with both upstream and midstream activities.
-AOC is currently working closely with our Joint Venture Partners to prepare an exploration and appraisal drilling campaign, to start later this year, with an initial program of four wells and the potential to extend this by a further four wells.
-The first two wells will be the Etete and Erut prospects in the north of South Lokichar basin.
+AOC, with our Joint Venture Partners has prepared an exploration and appraisal drilling campaign, expected to start at the end of this year, with an initial program of four wells and the potential to extend this by a further four wells.
+The first two wells are expected to be the Etete and Erut prospects in the north of South Lokichar basin.
 Other potential prospects in the program include further appraisal of the Ngamia and Amosing fields to target un-drilled volumes, with an aim of extending the size of these existing discoveries.
 In addition, the Kenya Joint Venture Partners are planning an extensive water injection test program in the fourth quarter of 2016 to collect data to optimize the field development plans.
-The Kenya Joint Venture Partners continue to progress towards sanctioning Front End Engineering and Design ("FEED") for both Upstream and Mid-stream developments.
-During July 2016, the Government of Kenya agreed to a three-year extension to the Second Additional Exploration Period in Blocks 10BB and 13T (now expiring 18 September 2020).
+The Kenya Joint Venture Partners continue to progress towards sanctioning Front End Engineering and Design ("FEED") for both Upstream and Midstream developments.